ImgBotApp/InternetNL/detail/web/ipv6/web-reach/exp_en.md

-We check if we can contact the web server over IPv6.
+We test if we can contact your web server over IPv6.